-We say that an approximation function f, which takes a multiset M of real numbers to a real number f(M), is cautious if $f(M) \in \rho(U)$ for all multisets U such that $|M - U| \leq t$.
+We say that an approximation function f, which takes a multiset M of real numbers to a real number f(M), is cautious if $f(M) \in \rho(U)$ for all multisets U such that $|M-U| \leq t$.
 The cautious requirement seems reasonable for any approximation function that will tolerate up to t faults: regardless of the values received from the faulty processes, a cautious function will produce a value in the range of the values held by the nonfaulty processes.
-It is easy to see that f_S and f_A are cautious.
+It is easy to see that $f{k,t}$ is cautious for all k > 0.

-5.1.
-The Synchronous Problem
+5.1 The Synchronous Problem